Financial Aid Office

 Find out about Cal Grant and how to qualify

 Learn valuable insights on how to navigate the financial aid process, including scholarships, grants, and loans.
 Our team will be available to answer all your questions and provide guidance.
-Receive a free lunch voucher as a thank you for participating
+Receive a free lunch as a thank you for participating

 PLEASE NOTE - At peak times, limited services will be available due to our high volume of processing.
 We strongly encourage students to use the student portal (MyFRC) to check the status of their financial aid.